 Photo Timeline for People With Alzheimer's

 This timeline can often trigger remembrance, as the person with Alzheimer's "sees" you age.
 They see you at say, 50, in person.
 The last photo on the timeline is one that shows you as you look now.
 As with all the others, your name is under it.
-The photos run in order, from the baby photo to your current one, each with your name under it.

 People Cope in Different Ways